genome-nexus/genome-nexus/docs/Annotation-Sources.md

 Genome Nexus aggregates variant annotation from various sources.
 There are two types:

-1. Small sized annotations are stored as static data in the mongo database directly, see the [genome-nexus-importer repo](https://github.com/genome-nexus/genome-nexus-importer) if you want to update/change this data.
+1. Small sized annotations are stored as static data in the mongo database directly.
+See the [genome-nexus-importer repo](https://github.com/genome-nexus/genome-nexus-importer) if you want to update/change this data.
 2. For larger annotation services/databases we either run the full annotation service ourselves or the program pulls on the fly from other APIs and caches